Kawanabe District, Kagoshima: Kawanabe High School

-In spring there are many beautiful cherrytrees in Suwa park and Iwaya park, etc.

-Life in Kawanabe

-People in Kawanabe always separate garbage before they dump it, even what it is small.
-For example, they separate combustible garbage, in combustible garbage, plastic garbage, empty cans and empty bottles.
-So students in Kawanabe high school also separate garbage in their school days.
-Also in Kawanabe, the bricks used to make the sidewalk are made from the ash of burned garbage.
-Kawanabe is an environmentally friendly city.

 Buddhism in Kawanabe

 In the middle of the Kamakura period, family Buddhist altars became popular.
 They are called 仏壇 (butsudan) in Japanese.
 Early in the nineteenth century, these Buddhist altars the industry of making these altars started and became popular later.
 Today, it has become the base of Kawanabe Buddhist altar industry.
 Now there are many shops which sell Kawanabe Buddhist altars in Kawanabe.